Blxst

 Matthew Dean Burdette (born September 17, 1992), known professionally as Blxst (pronounced "blast"), is an American rapper, singer, songwriter, and record producer from Los Angeles, California.
-His record label Evgle partnered with Red Bull Records for the release of his debut EP No Love Lost on September 4, 2020, spawning the hit single "Chosen" featuring Tyga and Ty Dolla $ign.
-He released his debut album Before You Go on April 22, 2022.
+He signed with Red Bull Records to release his debut extended play (EP), No Love Lost (2020).
+It spawned the single "Chosen" (featuring Tyga and Ty Dolla Sign), which peaked at number 51 on the Billboard Hot 100 and received platinum certification by the Recording Industry Association of America (RIAA).
+His 2022 single, "Die Hard" (with Kendrick Lamar and Amanda Reifer) peaked at number five on the chart and remains his highest-charting song.

+His debut mixtape, Before You Go (2022), was released in April of that year and entered the Billboard 200, while his debut studio album, I'll Always Come Find You (2024), failed to chart.

 Early life

 Burdette grew up in South Central Los Angeles.
 He began rapping and producing shortly after he finished high school.

 Career

 2014–2021: No Love Lost and Sixtape series

-Blxst launched his music career with a hip hop collective called TIU Muzic, where he gained experience in the music industry and gathered a local following.
-In 2014, Blxst produced "Do Yo Gudda (Remix)" by Hitta J3 featuring Kendrick Lamar, YG, and Problem.
+Blxst launched his music career with a hip hop collective called TIU Muzic, where garnered a local following.
+In 2014, Blxst produced "Do Yo Gudda (Remix)" by Hitta J3 (featuring Kendrick Lamar, YG, and Problem).
 In 2015, he founded his label Evgle, and became a creative director for his graphic design and music videos.
 Blxst released his first song "Who Would've Thought" in 2016, with a string of independent singles in 2018 including a collaboration with Eric Bellinger.
 In 2019, he released his first solo hit single called "Hurt", with millions of streams.
 On August 28, 2019, he released a collaboration EP with Bino Rideaux titled Sixtape.

-In 2020, Evgle partnered with Red Bull Records for the release of his debut EP No Love Lost on September 4, with singles "Overrated", "No Love Lost", and "Be Alone".
-The EP peaked at number 3 on the Billboard Heatseekers chart.
+In 2020, Blxst and his Evgle label were signed to Red Bull Records by A&R executives Kenny "Tick" Salcido and Charles "CB" Burks III.
+The label released his debut extended play No Love Lost on September 4, with the singles "Overrated", "No Love Lost", and "Be Alone".
+The EP peaked at number three on the Billboard Heatseekers chart.
 The deluxe edition was released on December 4, with additional features from Ty Dolla Sign, Tyga, Dom Kennedy, and Bino Rideaux.
-On March 12, 2021, he released a two-track EP titled Just for Clarity, including "Don't Forget" featuring Drakeo the Ruler and "Fck Boys" featuring Russ.
-That same year, he was listed on the annual XXL Freshman Class.
+On March 12, 2021, he released a two-track EP titled Just for Clarity, including "Don't Forget" (featuring Drakeo the Ruler) and "Fck Boys" (featuring Russ).
+That same year, he was listed on XXL's Annual Freshman Class.
 On July 16, Blxst released Sixtape 2 with Bino Rideaux.